HussainWorld/trendy-store/README.md

 ## Contributing

-CoContributions are welcome!
-Please fork the repository and create a pull request with your changes. ntributions are welcome!
+contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 ## Contact